 When do you need a change order?

-There are two major situations when you should use a change order.
+There are two major situations when you should use a change order in construction projects:

 - When receiving a request to modify a project from the original plans after the contract’s effective date.

 - Anytime unforeseen information is uncovered; for example, this could be a limitation to the project, such as running into an unknown gas line, structural issues, or laws and regulations that prevent work.

 Any situation that causes a divergence from the original scope of work will need proper documentation for legal and organizational reasons.
 It’s important to note that all stakeholders need to sign off and agree on a change order.
 Change orders are needed to protect your company and clients from costly legal action.

 Countless disputes and project delays can occur from an inadequate change order process.
 For instance, a contractor may perform extra work without getting written approval.
 The contractor will want payment for the new work performed, but if the client never agreed to the additional work, they will be unwilling to pay for any work performed outside of the original scope of work.